merixstudio/merix-template/docs/topics/signals.rst

 Some modules in Nebula already provide various signals:

-*  :attr:`nebula/viewport.onChange` -- Sent when viewport changes (usually due to window resize).
+*  :attr:`viewport.onChange` -- Sent when viewport changes (usually due to window resize).

-*  :attr:`nebula/smartBlocks.onUpdate` -- Sent when an element (smart block) had class changed (usually due to window resize).
+*  :attr:`smartBlocks.onUpdate` -- Sent when an element (smart block) had class changed (usually due to window resize).

 All these signals are instances of the :class:`Signal` class.